silentdiverchris/Archivist/README.md

 # Removable volumes

-My backup strategy, to be grandiose about it, involves having several external drives which I mount for various reasons, e.g. one for daily backups which is almost always connected, one which I plug in just at the start of each week, one for the start of each month, and a pair of two identical large SSDs which I generally leave one of attached but alternate between them.
-So sometimes S:\ or Y:\ might exist, sometimes it won't.
+My backup strategy, to be grandiose about it, involves having multiple external drives which I mount for various reasons, e.g. one for daily backups which is almost always connected, one which I plug in just at the start of each week, one for the start of each month, and a pair of two identical large SSDs which I generally leave one of attached but alternate between them.

 I also have a bunch of USB sticks which I rotate through so I can get the latest of everything other than big media files in one place, to put somewhere remote.

-If you don't want to rely on mounted drives always having the same drive letter you can identify directories by volume label rather than drive letter by setting the the VolumeLabel configuration and not providing a drive in the DirectoryPath, see these items in the [application settings](#AppSettings) section below.
+If you don't want to rely on mounted drives always having the same drive letter you can identify directories by volume label rather than drive letter by setting the the VolumeLabel and not providing a drive in the DirectoryPath, see these items in the [application settings](#AppSettings) section below.

 If you mark a directory with IsRemovable, the system will try to use it but if it's not there it won't be considered as an error.